-The staff has been trained on the contents of this entire plan through an in-service.
+The staff has been trained on the contents of this entire plan through the staff handbook.

 Implementation of Plan

 The plan has been distributed to all departments and is available to all staff, students, parents, and the community to review.